 This Presentation does not constitute an offer to sell, or the solicitation of an offer to buy, securities in the United States or in any other jurisdiction in which such an offer would be illegal.
 Neither the entitlements nor the New Shares have been, or will be, registered under the U.S. Securities Act of 1933, as amended (the U.S. Securities Act), or the securities laws of any state or other jurisdiction of the United States.
-Accordingly, the entitlements may not be purchased, traded, taken up or exercised by, and the New Shares may not be offered or sold, directly or indirectly, to any person in the United States or to any person in the United States (to the extent such person is acting for the account or benefit of a person in the United States), except in transactions exempt from, or not subject to, the registration requirements of the U.S. Securities Act and any other applicable securities laws of any state or jurisdiction of the United States.
+Accordingly, the entitlements may not be purchased, traded, taken up or exercised by, and the New Shares may not be offered or sold, directly or indirectly, to any person in the United States or to any person that is acting for the account or benefit of a person in the United States), except in transactions exempt from, or not subject to, the registration requirements of the U.S. Securities Act and any other applicable securities laws of any state or jurisdiction of the United States.